rydercodes/rydercodes/README.md

 - :computer: **Programming Languages**
   - **Python**: Proficient in NumPy, Pandas, TensorFlow, OpenCV, Scikit-Learn for clustering, classification, data modeling, and data visualization.
-  - Java: Experienced in Java programming language, including application development.
+  - **Java**: Experienced in Java programming language, including application development.
-  - Maven: Experienced in using Maven as a build automation tool for Java projects.
+  - **Maven**: Experienced in using Maven as a build automation tool for Java projects.
-  - R: Experienced in R for statistical analysis, data manipulation, and visualization.
+  - **R**: Experienced in R for statistical analysis, data manipulation, and visualization.
-  - C++: Experienced in basic syntax, concepts, functions and classes.
+  - **C++**: Experienced in basic syntax, concepts, functions and classes.
 - :bar_chart: **Data Management and Analytics**
   - Experienced in SQL and PostgreSQL
   - Experienced in Neo4j and Cypher queries.